openETCS/governance/PCC-Meetings/Minute_20150324_PCC.md

 ## 1. Status update on openETCS contributions and remaining resources efficiently spend
 - The remaining ressources per partner were presented (planned effort according to ITEA change request no. 2, spent effort as of 1/1/2015, i.e. PPR 2014 S2)
 - Remaining ressources should be spent by all partners
-- The question wehter there is an obligation to spent remaining effort is discussed
+- The question wether there is an obligation to spent remaining effort is discussed
-  - It is mentioned by DB that there is an obligation against the funding authority to spent the planned resources.
-If a party will not spent the originally planned ressources the corresponding funding athority has to be informed immediately.
+  - It is mentioned by DB that there is an obligation against the funding authority to spent planned resources.
+If a party does not plan to spend the originally planned ressources the corresponding funding athority has to be informed immediately.

 ## 2. Status update on "Delaulting Party" Issue / Update in PCA Signatures
 - Alstom will commit the remainind planned ressources